Queen’s funeral guest list: who is invited and who is not?

 The European Commission President, Ursula von der Leyen, and European Council President, Charles Michel, will also attend.

-Other world leaders who will also be present are New Zealand's prime minister Jacinda Ardern, who can bring 10 guests including the Maori King, Tūheitia Paki.
+Other world leaders who will also be present are Jacinda Ardern, New Zealand’s prime minister, who can bring 10 guests including the Maori King, Tūheitia Paki.
 Her Australian and Canadian counterparts Anthony Albanese and Justin Trudeau will also be there.
-Australia's Governor-General David Hurley will also be joining, as will Brazil's president Jair Bolsonaro.
+David Hurley, Australia’s Governor-General, will also be joining, as will Jair Bolsonaro, Brazil’s president.

 Yoon Suk-Yeol’s office confirmed the South Korean president’s attendance.
 A representative of North Korea will be allowed to attend the funeral.
 Britain and North Korea established diplomatic relations in 2000 after 60 years without embassies.
 However, Kim Jong Un, the country’s leader, rarely travels abroad and is unlikely to attend.